-A terpene with a damp, pungent, herbal aroma.
-Studies indicate that camphene may be effective in treating cardiovascular disease.
-When mixed with vitamin C, camphene can be a powerful antioxidant that reduces oxidative stress in cells.
+A terpene found in the cannabis plant, camphene is most known for its pungent aroma and potential therapeutic benefits; studies indicate that camphene may be effective in treating cardiovascular disease and, when mixed with vitamin C, camphene can be a powerful antioxidant that reduces oxidative stress in cells.

 “That looks like a camphene oil lamp from the 19th century.”